2BYYYY/team-ambot-bantala-rag/README.md

 🚀 Purpose:

 Aims to keep users informed about volcanic activity by delivering context-aware updates.
-By combining real-time scraped data with llms, the system provides reliable and easy-to-understand information all built on a scalable, serverless, and cloud-native infrastructure.
+By combining real-time scraped data with LLMs, the system provides reliable and easy-to-understand information which are all built on a scalable, serverless, and cloud-native infrastructure.